PoliticalGraveyard.com

 Jeanette Messina — of Holbrook, Suffolk County, Long Island, N.Y.
 Republican.
 Delegate to Republican National Convention from New York, 1996.
 Female.
 Still living as of 1996.

-Ruth W. Messinger — of Manhattan, New York County, N.Y.
+Ruth W. Messinger Ruth W. Messinger (b.
+1940) — of Manhattan, New York County, N.Y.
+Born in Manhattan, New York County, N.Y., November 6, 1940.
 Democrat.
-Delegate to Democratic National Convention from New York, 1980, 1984, 1996; borough president of Manhattan, New York, 1990-97; candidate for mayor of New York City, N.Y., 1997.
+Member, New York City Council, 1978-89; delegate to Democratic National Convention from New York, 1980, 1984, 1996; borough president of Manhattan, New York, 1990-97; candidate for mayor of New York City, N.Y., 1997; president and CEO, American Jewish World Service, 1998-.
 Female.
 Jewish.
-Still living as of 1997.
+Still living as of 2014.

 Helen Day Stevenson Meyner (1928-1997) — also known as Helen S. Meyner; Helen Day Stevenson — of Phillipsburg, Warren County, N.J.
 Born in New York, New York County, N.Y., March 5, 1928.
-Daughter of William Edwards Stevenson; married, January 19, 1957, to Robert Baumle Meyner.
 Democrat.
 U.S. Representative from New Jersey 13th District, 1975-79; defeated, 1972, 1978; delegate to Democratic National Convention from New Jersey, 1980.
 Female.
+Member, Gamma Phi Beta.
 Died in 1997 (age about 69 years).
 Burial location unknown.

-See also Meyner-Stevenson family of New Jersey
+Political family: Meyner-Stevenson family of Phillipsburg, New Jersey.

 See also congressional biography — Govtrack.us page

 Clarina Michelson — of Manhattan, New York County, N.Y.
 Candidate for New York state assembly, 1922 (Farmer-Labor, New York County 22nd District), 1934 (Communist, New York County 15th District).
 Female.
-Presumed deceased.
 Burial location unknown.

 Jane W. Middleton — of Manhattan, New York County, N.Y.
 Republican.
 Alternate delegate to Republican National Convention from New York, 1944.
 Female.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 Judy Hinrichs Migliano — of Flushing, Queens, Queens County, N.Y.
 Democrat.
 Alternate delegate to Democratic National Convention from New York, 1980.
 Female.
 Still living as of 1980.